msracver/Deformable-ConvNets/README.md

 ## Demo & Deformable Model

-We provide trained deformable convnet models, including deformable R-FCN & Faster R-CNN trained on COCO trainval, and deformable DeepLab models trained on CityScapes train.
+We provide trained deformable convnet models, including deformable R-FCN & Faster R-CNN models trained on COCO trainval, and deformable DeepLab model trained on CityScapes train.

 1. To use the demo with our pre-trained deformable models, please download manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMSjehIcCgAhvEAHw), and put it under folder `model/`.